Automatic differentiation for Riemannian optimization on low-rank matrix and tensor-train manifolds: Automatic differentiation (AD)

 where $\overline{v}_{-1} = \frac{\partial f}{\partial {v}_{-1}} \equiv \frac{\partial f}{\partial {x}_{1}}$ and $\overline{v}_{0} = \frac{\partial f}{\partial {v}_{0}} \equiv \frac{\partial f}{\partial x_2}$.

-Thus, AD allows to calculate all components of $\nabla f$ in one pass with $\mathcal{O}(F)$ complexity, where $F$ is number of FLOP to calculate $f$ at a given $(x_1,\dots,x_N)$.
-In general, the computational graph for computing the gradient of a function has as many nodes as the original graph for evaluating the function value, and each node can only be constant times more expensive than the corresponding node from the original graph.
+Thus, AD allows us to calculate all components of $\nabla f$ in one pass with $\mathcal{O}(F)$ complexity, where $F$ is the number of FLOP to calculate $f$ at a given $(x_1,\dots,x_N)$.
+In general, the computational graph for computing the gradient of a function has as many nodes as the original graph for evaluating the function value, and each node is, at most, a small constant times more expensive than the corresponding node from the original graph.

 Let us compare AD with numerical differentiation using finite differences, where components of a gradient of a function $f:\mathbb{R}^{N} \to \mathbb{R}$ are approximated, e.g., using forward differences